aleksdags/lets-play/docs/TryHackMe/WebOSINT.md

 What is the name of the company the domain was registered with?

-Ans: NAMECHEAP INC
+Answer: NAMECHEAP INC

 ![](../screenshots/WebOSINT/webosint_screenshot_001.png)

 What phone number is listed for the registration company? (do not include country code or special characters/spaces)

-Ans: 6613102107
+Answer: 6613102107

 ![](../screenshots/WebOSINT/webosint_screenshot_002.png)

 What is the first nameserver listed for the site?

-Ans: NS1.BRAINYDNS.COM
+Answer: NS1.BRAINYDNS.COM

 ![](../screenshots/WebOSINT/webosint_screenshot_003.png)

 What is listed for the name of the registrant?

-Ans: Redacted for Privacy
+Answer: Redacted for Privacy

 ![](../screenshots/WebOSINT/webosint_screenshot_004.png)

 What country is listed for the registrant?

-Ans: Panama
+Answer: Panama
 The current registrant is located in Iceland however it is not the answer, after looking up the question, the accepted answer is Panama.
 The question needs to be updated.

 ![](../screenshots/WebOSINT/webosint_screenshot_005.png)